impactorbitco/handbook-main/content/ims/policies/HR/Whistleblowing and Non-Retaliation Policy.md

 **9. Record Keeping:**

-- Green Orbit Digital will document and keep records of all concerns raised, investigations conducted, and outcomes reached.
+- Impact Orbit Creative Group will document and keep records of all concerns raised, investigations conducted, and outcomes reached.
 - These records will be stored confidentially and will only be accessed when required for investigative or compliance purposes.

 **Conclusion:**
-Green Orbit Digital is committed to fostering a culture of transparency, integrity, and accountability.
+Impact Orbit Creative Group is committed to fostering a culture of transparency, integrity, and accountability.
 Through the implementation of this whistleblowing policy, we aim to create a safe and supportive environment for reporting concerns and addressing issues of wrongdoing or misconduct.
 We encourage all employees and stakeholders to speak up if they become aware of any actions that violate our values or principles, and we are committed to taking prompt and appropriate action to address such concerns.

 # **WHISTLEBLOWING POLICY**